-Our Audit Committee consists of Ms. Demski, Mr. Machado, and Mr. Renaud.
-Our Board of Directors has determined that each of the members of our Audit Committee satisfies the NASDAQ and SEC independence requirements.
-Effective as of the Annual Meeting, Ms. Demski and Mr. Machado will cease to serve as members of the Audit Committee.
-Following the Annual Meeting, the Audit Committee will be comprised of Mr. Middleton, Mr. Renaud and Dr. Gilliss, with Mr. Middleton serving as Chair.
+Our Audit Committee consists of Mr. Middleton, Dr. Gilliss, and Mr. Renaud.
+Our Board of Directors has determined that each of the members of our Audit Committee satisfies the Nasdaq and SEC independence requirements.

-Ms. Demski serves as the chair of our Audit Committee.
-Our Board of Directors has determined that Ms. Demski, Mr. Machado, and Mr. Renaud each qualify as an Audit Committee financial expert within the meaning of SEC regulations and meet the financial sophistication requirements of the NASDAQ Listing Rules.
-In making this determination, our Board has considered Ms. Demski's, Mr. Machado's, and Mr. Renaud's formal education and previous and current experience in financial roles.
+Mr. Middleton serves as the chair of our Audit Committee.
+Our Board of Directors has determined that Mr. Middleton, Dr. Gilliss, and Mr. Renaud each qualify as an Audit Committee financial expert within the meaning of SEC regulations and meet the financial sophistication requirements of the Nasdaq Listing Rules.
+In making this determination, our Board has considered Mr. Middleton's, Dr. Gilliss', and Mr. Renaud's formal education and previous and current experience in financial roles.
 Both our independent registered public accounting firm and management periodically meet privately with our Audit Committee.